 Dr. Aldrich will talk to you about the treatment options that were given to you by your physician, and explain the benefits of oral appliances in greater detail.
 She’ll also suggest that you maintain a regular exercise routine to improve your sleep and will address any questions or concerns you may have.

 Contact Our Salem Office

 Your body is constantly changing during pregnancy and can affect multiple aspects of your life including your quality of sleep.
-If you notice a decline in your quality of sleep, contact our office right away at (503) 391- 9558 or fill out our contact form below.
+If you notice a decline in your quality of sleep, contact our office right away at (503) 391- 9558 or contact us here.
 We’ll work with you to find the most efficient and comfortable solution to treat your sleep apnea.